kennethlynne/generator-angular-xl/README.md

 <br>
 ## Features
 - All scripts in `app/scrips`, `app/components` and `app/states` and styles in `app/styles` will be automatically included in minifiers, index.html and tests.
 Specify configuration once and share it between *all the things*.
 Need more control?
 Check out [resources.json](#resources.json).
-- Controllers, views and styling are grouped on a per component and page basis to facilitate high cohesion.
+- Controllers, views and styling are grouped on a per component and state basis to facilitate high cohesion.
 - Test coverage using [Istanbul](http://gotwarlost.github.io/istanbul/) helps you find exactly what the lines of code that are tested or not.
 See an [example output](http://gotwarlost.github.io/istanbul/public/coverage/lcov-report/index.html)
 - Use [components](#component) as syntactic sugar to use directives as web components with a convention over configuration approach
 - Start a server with live reload, easily monitoring your progress with ```grunt server```